talentafigan/figan.id/content/cv/index.md

----
-date: 2023-05-17T03:34:14.625Z
-draft: false
----

 # Talenta Figan

-**Software Engginer**, **Freelancer**, **Tech enthusiast**.
+**Software Engginer**, **Tech enthusiast**.

-Talenta Figan is a Software Engginer, and Freelancer with over 3 years of hands-on experience in Javascript programming languages on the industry.
+Talenta Figan is a Software Engginer, and Freelancer with over 4 years of hands-on experience in Javascript programming languages on the industry.
 I like being in a technical position in application development, Implement business processes into logical code and present data in an easy-to-understand view.
 I am skilled in building scalable and maintainable applications